Piotr1215/katacoda-scenarios/crossplane/composition-functions/step12/step12.md

 ## Better Log Output

-Let's improve our log output by redefinihg the log struct with additional context.
+Let's improve our log output by redefining the log struct with additional context.

 - `start_tmux.sh`{{exec}}